Trihy/BT-Dongle-Compatibility-List-Dolphin/README.md

 | TPLINK UB500 PLUS | 5  | ✓  | ✓  | ✓  | ✓ | ✓ | x  | Need resync on every connect | Realtek Chip  | ✓ |

 For UB500 there is a beta driver with reconnect fixed.

+For intel cards try to use newest driver.
+Multiple controller support was improved.